FarronF/limerick-council-meetings/meetings/2014/11/17-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting - Metropolitan District of Limerick - 20th October 2014.md

 parking regulations prohibit vehicle parking because of road width.
 No disc

-parking operates on Little Gerald Griffin Street, therefore, the provision of--- Resident Parking Permits is not applicable on this street.
+parking operates on Little Gerald Griffin Street, therefore, the provision of
+---
+Resident Parking Permits is not applicable on this street.
 The Limerick City

 & County Council Traffic Department have examined the site and can move